 You’ve walked the ESG walk — now it’s time to talk the ESG talk.

-CCH Tagetik ESG & Sustainability gives everything you need to comply with ESG reporting requirements and the data intelligence to achieve long-term sustainable growth.
+CCH Tagetik ESG & Sustainability gives everything you need to manage ESG reporting and the data intelligence to achieve long-term sustainable growth.

 Build a better future.
-With CCH Tagetik ESG & Sustainability, you’ll be compliant while driving sustainable strategies that improve outcomes and your ESG score.
+With CCH Tagetik ESG & Sustainability, you’ll facilitate compliance while driving sustainable strategies that improve outcomes and your ESG score.

 3 reasons why CCH Tagetik ESG & Sustainability lets you focus on your business

 Streamline compliance with CCH Tagetik ESG & Sustainability

 Meet evolving ESG reporting requirements with ease.
 Combining our regulatory expertise with a foundation for ESG data intelligence, your disclosures won’t skip a beat as regulations and frameworks evolve.

 - Create disclosures confidently using pre-defined content

 - Improve control using a process workflow and audit logs